butterproviders/butter-provider/README.md

 Provider.prototype.config = {
      name: String,     // will be used in logs to refer to your provider
      uniqueId: String, // the name of the field we should use to unify assets
-     tabName: String,  // Will appear as the description of the tab
+     tabName: String,  // will appear as the description of the tab
      args: Object      // (optional) the args this provider supports /* legacy: should be removed */
      subtitle: String, // (optional) name of the subtitle provider